-The Belgian Government adds that the very wording of Regulation No 2408/92 makes it clear that it applies neither to third-country carriers and their access to intra-Community air routes nor to the access of Community carriers to routes to non-member countries.
-This is also shown by Articles 1 and 3(1) of that regulation.
-It follows that Regulation No 2408/92 does not cover Community carriers' traffic rights to non-member countries, such as those granted to the Kingdom of Belgium in accordance with the amendments made to the 1980 agreement in 1995, just as it does not cover the rights to points situated earlier outside of the Community which were granted to the United States of America.
+COMMISSION v LUXEMBOURG 79 In particular, Regulation No 2407/92 does not cover traffic rights with non-member countries.
+Moreover, the very wording of Regulation No 2408/92 makes it clear that it applies neither to third-country carriers and their access to intra-Community air routes nor to the access of Community carriers to air routes to non-member countries.
+That is also shown by Articles 1 and 3(1) of that regulation.
+It follows that Regulation No 2408/92 does not cover Community carriers' traffic rights to non-member countries, such as those granted to the Grand Duchy of Luxembourg in accordance with the amendments made to the 1986 Agreement in 1995, just as it does not cover the traffic rights of American carriers covered by the disputed commitments.
+The Luxembourg Government also rejects the Commission's argument concerning slots, CRSs and air fares.
+80 Finally, the Luxembourg Government submits, paragraphs 78 and 79 of Opinion 1/94 show that the distortions of competition caused in the internal air transport market by the bilateral commitments entered into by some Member States with the United States of America cannot give rise to an external competence of the Community in the sense contemplated in the line of authority beginning with the AETR judgment.
+Findings of the Court 81 It must be recalled that, as has already been found in paragraphs 59 and 60 above, whilst Article 84(2) of the Treaty does not establish an external Community competence in the field of air transport, it does make provision for a power for the Community to take action in that area, albeit one that is dependent on there being a prior decision by the Council.